 Our organization has developed and funded an award-winning educational program with the Drummond Area School District that takes middle school students to the outdoors for hands-on learning.
 We sponsor programs and seminars for adults in the community about everything from cooking to successful fishing to maintaining septic systems.
 We initiated a cooperative program with the Town of Barnes to develop and fund an effective boat landing watercraft inspection program to protect the lakes from invasive species.
 Our members volunteer to inspect the shorelines for any signs of invasive species and work with the Wisconsin Department of Natural Resources in control efforts.

-We always welcome suggestions on how we can improve our organization and better serve the people in our impact area (please contact us at email@example.com).
+We always welcome suggestions on how we can improve our organization and better serve the people in our impact area (please contact us using our contact form).
 We encourage you to officially join our organization.